zitoli/gu511_git_hw/README.md

     + this will greet you and then tell you the current time
 + `rzl.py`
     + run with `python rzl.py`
-    + this will offer you the ramblings of a teacher who thinks he is funnier than he is
+    + this will offer you the ramblings of a teacher who thinks he is funnier than he i
++ `dspipeline.py`
+    + a file containing some utilities for building data science pipelines, and an example that trains several models on adult salary data and selects the best based on cross validated metrics